Echinacea is excellent for supporting the immune system during a cold.

 As a teenager I was involved in dancing, acting and singing and went to auditions every now and again.
 The day before a very important (to me) audition I came down with a severe cold and could barely breathe through my nose!
 I felt terrible.
 Singing at an audition the next day seemed out of the question.

 The local health food store suggested Echinacea.
 I took Echinacea tincture throughout the day and woke up well in the morning!
 This was my first experience with Echinacea and I was sold.

 I was a little disheartened each time I became ill and wanted to buy more tincture.
 While it is not exorbitantly expensive, it is not cheap either.
 (Especially for a struggling artist.)

 Thankfully I’ve discovered that takes very little time and money to make my own.
 It’s about as easy as preparing a cup of tea.
 Most anyone can do it.

 Today I’m going to share the simple steps for making a traditional tincture with Echinacea.
-In the coming weeks I’ll show you how to make one with glycerin.
+You can also make it with glycerin, for those who wish to avoid alcohol.